 All our field work is carried out by our specialist local staff teams in Ghana and Uganda.
 Their work is facilitated and supported by our small team in the UK.
 Meet our senior management team…

-Alison founded Lively Minds in 2008 following a two month volunteer placement in Ghana.
-She had observed the complex challenges facing rural communities, but also saw the huge opportunities for change and development.
+Alison founded Lively Minds in 2008 following after a trip to Ghana where she saw the complex challenges facing rural communities, but also saw the huge opportunities for change and development.
 She took a year’s break from her work as a Government Lawyer to return to Ghana, and then Uganda, to make these ideas a reality, drawing on her past experience working with young people.

 Between 2008-2012 Alison ran Lively Minds on a purely voluntary basis alongside her job as a Government Lawyer.
-In recognition of her efforts in 2010 she was a finalist in the Vodafone World of Difference Award, in 2011 she won the prestigious Civil Service Award for Volunteering and in 2012 was short-listed for a Ghana UK-Based Achievement Award.
+In recognition of her efforts in 2010 she was a finalist in the Vodafone World of Difference Award, in 2011 she won the prestigious Civil Service Award for Volunteering, in 2012 was short-listed for a Ghana UK-Based Achievement Award and in 2013 was a finalist in the Clarins Dynamisante Woman of the Year Award.
 In September 2012 The Waterloo Foundation generously gave us a grant to cover Alison’s salary and allow her to work for the charity full time.
 Alison now divides her time between Ghana, Uganda and the UK.

-Alison has had a wide range of experience working with youth and children.
-During her school years she volunteered as a youth leader, working with children and teenagers in the UK and the United States.
-This formative experience has provided much of the inspiration for Lively Minds projects.
-Alison worked as a Government Lawyer for 6 years, specialising in criminal justice policy, human rights and public law, and spent 2 years training at Clifford Chance LLP.
+Alison worked as a lawyer in Central Government for 7 years, specialising in criminal justice policy, human rights and public law, and before that spent 2 years training at Clifford Chance LLP.
 Prior to that she studied Modern History at St John’s College, Oxford University.

 Find out more about how Alison set up Lively Minds